garrylachman/chatgpt-technology-blog/exampleSite/content/blog/programming-basics-a-guide-for-beginners.md

 ---
 title: "Programming Basics: A Guide for Beginners"
-date: 2021-10-01T09:00:00
+date: 2022-04-11T10:00:00
 draft: false
-description: "Learn the fundamental concepts and principles of programming in this comprehensive guide for beginners."
+description: "Learn the fundamentals of programming and start your coding journey."
 categories:
 - "Programming"
 tags: